Q. When was the residency program at Ohio State started?Answer

 Q. What is the salary?
 Are moving expenses provided?
 Is funding available for residents to attend professional meetings?Answer

-The stipend for PGY1 residents is $41,000 and $42,000 for PGY2 residents.
+The stipend for PGY1 residents is $47,500 and $48,500 (these may vary each year) for PGY2 residents.
 Residents receive a comprehensive health benefits package which includes health care, prescription coverage, and optional dental and eye care.
 Residents are granted paid vacation time and ill time as appropriate.
 Financial support is provided for residents to attend the ASHP Midyear and Great Lakes Residency Conference or Ohio Pharmacy Residency Conference.
 Additional funding may also be available to participate in other professional meetings depending on departmental budget.

 Q. What is the procedure to schedule an on-site interview?Answer